 “I’m not planning on being [away] for six months,” replied Linda, with a hint of irritation.
 “I’m planning on about four months.”

 “No,” insisted the short man.
 “It will be closer to six months.”

 The conversation, recalls the photojournalist, went on for about three hours.
 “He told me everything about my past, about my present, and things that would happen in the future.
 He told me about her relationship and not to worry about it, that it would be fine.
-To test the man, he asked him her boyfriend’s name and the stranger, appearing to struggle a bit, then said “his first name begins with an ‘R’ and his second name with a ‘C.”
+To test the man, he asked him her husband’s name and the stranger, appearing to struggle a bit, then said “his first name begins with an ‘R’ and his second name with a ‘C.”

 As it happens, his name is Ron Campbell!

 The stranger was playing a little cat-and-mouse here.
 He told Linda she had a hole in her heart but that it would soon be filled with the birth of a child.
 In less than five months, she was pregnant.
 Ron came to India and she returned in January of 1996.
 The stranger had told her that she was about to embark on an “important journey,” and that she could never ever stop it — that sometimes she had embarked on projects before and then stopped due to her own insecurity.